0x4n6nerd/fnerd-falconpy/fnerd_falconpy/core/README.md

 # Core Module

-The core module contains the fundamental data models, interfaces, and configuration classes used throughout the Falcon Client package.
+The core module contains the fundamental data models, interfaces, and configuration classes used throughout the fnerd-falconpy package.

 ## Components